-The table below summarizes the development activity, as of January 2021, in San Jose.
-Overall, San Jose has 4.79 jobs in the pipeline for each housing unit.
-While there is no one scientific standard to the ratio of employed residents to housing units, SV@Home uses a ballpark figure of 1.4 jobs to new homes.
+The table below summarizes the development activity, as of November 2021, in San Jose.
+Overall, San Jose has just over 4 jobs in the pipeline for each housing unit.
+While there is no one scientific standard to the ratio of employed residents to housing units, SV@Home recommends a proportion of 1.4 new jobs to new homes.

 Approved projects may take years to be completed.
 Some, like Google’s proposed development at Diridon Station in San Jose, will take up to a decade to build out.